 Meanwhile, from September to March, on nights when the skies are burning clean with stars, it’s not out of the realms of possibility that you'll witness one of the greatest, if rarest, spectacles in the UK: the northern lights (the city even has a song about it).
 Check out the VisitScotland website for more information on catching the "Mirrie Dancers" all around the country.

-Explore more of Scotland with The Rough Guide to Scotland Dropdown content.
-Compare flights Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to buy travel insurance Dropdown content before you go.
+Explore more of Scotland with The Rough Guide to Scotland.
+Compare flights, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.

 Top image: Mercat Cross © Susanne Pommer/Shutterstock.